 promotion and enforce the consistency criteria at that level.

-If your group members are using MySQL 8.0.14 or later, you can
+If your group members are using MySQL 8.0.14 or higher, you

-specify the behavior of the new primary once it is promoted
+can specify the behavior of the new primary once it is

 variable, which controls whether a newly elected primary

 blocks both reads and writes until after the backlog is fully